CodeHex/bugsnag-dotnet/CONTRIBUTING.md

 Building Bugsnag
 ----------------

-Bugsnag can be built either using AppVeyor.
+Bugsnag can be built either using AppVeyor or manually running MakeRelease.ps1 located in the root folder.

 Build using AppVeyor
 --------------------